laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 To create your first page, I suggest you remove *resources/views/welcome.blade.php* as well as the route declaration in *routes/web.php*.
 Thanks to Laravel Folio, we won't need that anymore.

 Finally, visit http://127.0.0.1:8000 (make sure `php artisan serve` is still running).
 If you see a blank page, it means Folio is ready to be used.
+You can also run the command `php artisan folio:list` to see if the homepage has been registered.

 ## Create the layout